24th Feb – 3rd March 2023

 Tonight’s accommodation will be at Waikawa Harbour right on the waterfront.
 It’s only 5 minutes drive from Curio Bay, home to the Hector’s Dolphin and if the tide is favourable, a great view of the fossilised trees at the Southern end of the Bay.

 Our meal this evening is in the old schoolhouse now converted into the Niagara Falls Café.
 Sue will be our Hostess dishing out good old fashion Southern Hospitality.

 Day 6 – THE CATLINS COAST to GORE

 The South East Corner of the South Island, known as the Catlins, is generally regarded as one of the most uniquely beautiful pieces of coastline in New Zealand and it is here that we will explore and experience sub Antarctic wildlife .

 The Catlins District starts twenty minutes drive southeast of Balclutha.
 Revered by eco-tourists, the Catlins is a place of awesome natural beauty.
 Dense forest, deep valleys, towering cliffs and rocky coastal bays, inlets, and estuaries where the great Pacific Ocean bites into the land.
 This is truly a unique place!

-Our accommodation and home for this evening will be Gore, where the Scottish accent of the original settlers of Southland is still evident today along with a hospitality second to none promising to make our stay here at Gore memorable one.
+Our accommodation and home for this evening will be Gore, where the Scottish accent of the original settlers of Southland is still evident today along with a hospitality second to none promising to make our stay a memorable one.